-GENDER-INCLUSIVE SCHOOLS
+Procedure: GENDER-INCLUSIVE SCHOOLS

-The principal or designee-or an appropriate, designated school employee-is encouraged to request a meeting with a transgender or gender-expansive student upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
-Before contacting a student's parents, the school will consult with the student about the student's preferences regarding family involvement and honor those preferences.
+The principal or building administrator-or an appropriate, designated school employee-is encouraged to request a meeting with a transgender or gender-expansive student upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
+Before contacting a student's parents, the school will consult with the student about the student's preferences regarding family involvement and consider whether safety concerns are present for the student.